How to Make Baked Parmesan Crusted Chicken

 Let me tell you about this parmesan-crusted chicken recipe I whooped up.
-It was tender, crunchy, and packed with more flavor than any parm-crusted chicken I’ve had!
-I let the chicken breasts soak in buttermilk for a few hours, and then used a panko, flour, parm, and Dan-O’s combo for the breading.
+It was tender, crunchy, and packed with more flavor than any parmesan-crusted chicken I’ve had!
+I let the chicken breasts soak in buttermilk for a few hours, and then used a panko, flour, parmesan, and Dan-O’s combo for the breading.
 I’m already wishing I hadn’t eaten it all.

 - 2 eggs

 - 1 cup Coconut or regular milk

 - 1 large lemon

 - Cut thawed chicken breasts into ½ inch fillets and trim to desired shape.

 - Place thawed chicken in a ziplock bag, add one cup of milk, juice of a whole lemon, 1 tbs red wine vinegar, and a dash of Dan-O’s seasoning.
 Let chill in the refrigerator for 3-4 hours.